1) How does the waitlist work? How long is it?

 While each classroom has its own Daily Rhythm, children typically arrive between 8:30 and 9:00am.
-After the open transition to the day, classrooms typically begin with whole group time–a story circle, a morning meeting, or breakfast–which is essential in building classroom communities.
+After the open transition to the day, classrooms often begin with whole group time–a story circle, a morning meeting, or breakfast–which is essential in building classroom communities.
 That said, we do value easy, not-rushed mornings so if you have the luxury of not needing to race out the door, by all means, take it, and we’ll see you when you arrive.

 11) Do you offer aftercare later than 5:30 pm?